-We thoroughly research over 30 top performing bike floor pumps before buying 14 for side-by-side tests.
-We tested each one for accuracy, air loss and ease of use.
-We looked at classic brands as well as some newer less expensive ones.
-We were surprised to find that price didn't always equal quality.
-Some of the best-priced bike pumps performed the best while other feel apart.
-This year we have three models designed for tubeless tires to reflect the growing popularity of discarding tubes.
+We thoroughly researched over 30 top-performing bike floor pumps before buying 14 for side-by-side tests, evaluating each for accuracy, air loss and ease of use.
+We looked at both classic brands as well as some newer less expensive ones and were surprised to find that price didn't always equal quality.
+Some of the best-priced bike pumps performed the best, while others fell apart.
+This year, we include three models designed for tubeless tires to reflect the growing popularity of discarding tubes.

 Our Favorite and a Great Value

 Topeak JoeBlow Sport III